blckbx/mybosbotexample/README.md

 ## **🗄 Backup Payments:**

-To clean and speed up LND, backing up and removing payments from `channel.db` to external files (json) is a way to do so.
+To clean and speed up LND, backing up and removing payments (`lncli deletepayments`) from `channel.db` to external files (json) is a way to do so.
 Backup files are saved into `\logs\` directory and read on startup.

 Cleaning DB:
 ````